Oranjemund

-Oranjemund (Dutch for "Mouth of Orange") is a diamond mining town in the ǁKaras Region of the extreme southwest of Namibia, on the northern bank of the Orange River mouth at the border with South Africa.
+Oranjemund (German for "Mouth of Orange") is a diamond mining town in the ǁKaras Region of the extreme southwest of Namibia, on the northern bank of the Orange River mouth at the border with South Africa.
 It had a population of 7,736 people in 2023.

 History

 The entire area along the shore of the Atlantic Ocean was proclaimed restricted (the Sperrgebiet) in 1908 due to the occurrence of alluvial diamonds.
 Since then, the public has been forbidden entry into the area.
 In 1927 diamonds were found south of the Orange River in South Africa.
 Hans Merensky and other prospectors assumed that the shoreline north of the Orange river mouth in Namibian territory would also have diamonds.
-A year later they conducted an expedition from Lüderitz 300 km south to the mouth of the Orange River, where they found rich deposits on the north side of the river and the adjacent adjacent coastline and established a tented camp from which Oranjemund developed.
+A year later they conducted an expedition from Lüderitz 300 km south to the mouth of the Orange River, where they found rich deposits on the north side of the river and the adjacent coastline and established a tented camp from which Oranjemund developed.

-Due to the Great Depression, diamond mining was not undertaken until 1935, a year later workers' houses were erected.
+Due to the Great Depression, diamond mining was not undertaken until 1935; a year later, workers' houses were erected.
 Oranjemund as a formal settlement was thus established in 1936.
 Production of mainly gem-quality diamonds has remained at approximately 2000000 carat per year, mainly through improvements in technology.

 Oranjemund was proclaimed a town in 2011.
 Until 2017 the town was run by Namdeb (formerly Consolidated Diamond Mines), now a subsidiary of De Beers.
 Access to, and settlement in Oranjemund was restricted to employees and their relatives.
 The infrastructure is superior to that of other towns in Namibia's South, due to it not being dependent on cost recovery from its inhabitants.
 In the second half of the 20th century, Oranjemund featured a large recreational complex with swimming pool, cinema, restaurants and bars.
 Water is still provided free of charge, and until 2016, so was electricity.